Skogsstyrelsen/sks-gbb-ai-sentinel2/README.md

-# Multi Dim Pixel Classifier
+# Detecting Spruce Bark Beetle damages with Sentinel-2

 ## Introduction
 This software can be used to create probability maps with AI from geo-referenced tiff-files.
 The probability maps aims show where there are risks that trees have been infected by the spruce bark beetle.